Jamie Durie: Landscape design and television hosting

 Durie hosted the US PBS series The Victory Garden from 2007 to 2010.
 Durie hosted the dynamic design makeover show HGTV Showdown on the HGTV network in 2009.

 In 2008, Durie was the television host of the Australian lifestyle program The Outdoor Room, broadcast on Seven Network, with repeats broadcast on 7Two.
-The premise of the show was that Durie set out to "bring the world to your very own backyard".

 Following the end of The Outdoor Room show on the Seven Network, in 2010, Durie relocated the concept of the series to broadcast on the HGTV network as The Outdoor Room with Jamie Durie.
 Unable to bring his own Australian design team along, Durie put together a new team of designers, horticulturists and contractors.
-In his HGTV series, Durie rescues forlorn yards in Southern California with design schemes inspired by gardens and landscapes from around the world.
-Filmed mostly in and around Los Angeles, The Outdoor Room with Jamie Durie uses sustainable ideas, such as low-water plantings and reclaimed hardscape, to design intimate, livable environments for erstwhile non-gardeners.
+In his HGTV series, Durie grooms neglected yards in Southern California with design schemes inspired by gardens and landscapes from around the world.
+The Outdoor Room with Jamie Durie uses sustainable ideas, such as low-water plantings and reclaimed hardscape in garden designs.

 Since 2015, Durie has co-presented as a visiting expert in gardening & landscaping, on the Australian lifestyle program, The Living Room, a quadruple award-winner of the Logie Award for Most Popular Lifestyle Program, that airs on Network Ten.

 In 2019, Durie joined Australia's Seven Network reality renovation series House Rules as a new judge.

 In August 2022, Durie was revealed to be the Tiger on the fourth season of Network 10's The Masked Singer Australia.

 In November 2024 Growing Home with Jamie Durie is Jamie Durie's latest television program, aired on Channel 7 and 7plus.
 This four-part series chronicles the three-year process of designing and building a "sustainable, off-grid" family home.

 Furniture design and merchandise lines

-In 2010, Durie's company Patio Landscape Architecture and Design was renamed Durie Design, committed to not just rejuvenating the existing gardens, but offering new exciting outdoor destinations for the clients, and with an emphasis on funky furniture design.
+In 2010, Durie's company Patio Landscape Architecture and Design was renamed Durie Design, committed to not just rejuvenating the existing gardens, but offering new outdoor destinations for the clients, and with an emphasis on furniture design.

 With his furniture design success, Durie has worked for Hollywood celebrity clients, such as designing 100 pieces of furniture for American talk show host and comedian Chelsea Handler and he designed garden landscapes for actress Charlize Theron for two years.

 In November 2024, Jamie Durie relaunched Patio by Jamie Durie, his signature outdoor living and lifestyle brand.
-With the iconic vertical garden blankets, aimed at transforming outdoor spaces into beautiful, functional, and eco-friendly sanctuaries.
-The relaunch reflects Durie’s enduring passion for connecting people with nature through thoughtful design, encouraging sustainable living, and enhancing the way we experience the outdoors.